 During the 1930s the Association's membership dwindled as a result of the Great Depression.
 It was during this period of time, however, that the IAI established a close relationship with the FBI.

 In 1945 the annual conference was canceled because the United States government restricted travel as part of a wartime conservation effort.
-This is the only time the IAI has not held an annual conference.

 In 1958 the Association established the John A. Dondero Memorial Award in honor of his many contributions to the field of identification.
 It is the highest honor an IAI member can receive.
 It is awarded for the most significant contribution in the area of identification and allied sciences during the calendar year immediately preceding each annual conference.
 Its first recipient was J. Edgar Hoover.